jbpoline/brainspell-neo/4)-Discussion.md

 In this section:

-1. what's left to be done
+1. What's left to be done